shrushti25mip10113-vit/Digital-Literacy-Project/README.md

 Created a digital literacy infographic using Canva covering digital tools, safety, and online presence.

 ### Task 2 – Portfolio
-Created profiles on GitHub, LinkedIn, and HackerRank to build a professional digital presence.
+Created profiles on GitHub, LinkedIn, and Kaggle to build a professional digital presence.

 ### Task 3 – Platforms
 Completed a coding challenge and created a Google Form quiz.